osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 * Supported on all physics engines
 * Object feels the force that accellerates it
-* Does not require contraining other degrees of freedom
+* Does not need to lock other degrees of freedom

 **Disadvantages**

-* PID gains may need to be tuned per object
+* PID gains need to be tuned per object
 * Can under shoot or over shoot the target velocity
 * It takes multiple updates to reach the target velocity